-Explore our upcoming worship service titles, watch some of our sermons on our Vimeo channel or listen to audio recordings of previous sermons.
+Explore UUCF’s upcoming worship service titles, watch some sermons on the Vimeo channel or listen to audio recordings of previous sermons.

 Upcoming worship services

 Sun., April 12, 2020 – Hope Will Arise